zyedidia/eget/README.md

 ![Eget Demo](https://github.com/zyedidia/blobs/blob/master/eget-demo.gif)

 For software maintainers, if you provide prebuilt binaries on GitHub, you can list `eget` as a one-line method for users to install your software.

-See the FAQ for instructions to make sure your software works with eget, and [DOCS.md](DOCS.md) for more in-depth documentation.
+Eget has a number of detection mechanisms and should work out-of-the-box with most software that is distributed via single binaries on GitHub releases.
+First try using Eget on your software, it may already just work.
+See Eget's pre-built binaries on the releases page for a good template.

+For more in-depth documentation, see [DOCS.md](DOCS.md).

 # Examples